Extremal K\"ahler metrics on blowups: The semistable case

-Note that Theorem \ref{thm:open} can be applied to give many new examples of manifolds admitting extremal metrics.
+\begin{example} Note that Theorem \ref{thm:open} can be applied to give many new examples of manifolds admitting extremal metrics.
 Indeed, there are now known many explicit examples of strictly K-semistable Fano threefolds, that admit a degeneration to a K-polystable Fano (see \cite{fanothreefolds} and the references therein).
 In order to apply our construction, the central fibre of such a degeneration needs to be smooth.
-This holds for certain members of the family 1.10 of the Mori--Mukai list of smooth Fano threefolds, which is the family that includes the Mukai--Umemura manifold.
-One can find other examples for instance in the families 2.24, 3.10, 3.13 and 4.13 of the Mori--Mukai list.
-Some of these are infinite families to which the construction applies.
+Theorem \ref{thm:open} then guarantees the existence of a cscK metric provided the reduced automorphism group is $\C^*$.
+This holds for certain members of the family 1.10 of the Mori--Mukai list of smooth Fano threefolds, which is the family that includes the Mukai--Umemura manifold (however note that the Mukai--Umemura manifold itself has larger reduced automorphism group).
+One can find other examples for instance in the families 2.20, 2.21, 2.22, 3.5, 3.8, 3.10, 3.12 and 4.13 of the Mori--Mukai list.
+Some of these are infinite families to which the construction applies. \end{example}